+In the past, cities were designed for many human activities, where people lived together, worked, interacted socially, and moved freely, similar to how natural ecosystems work in harmony.

-- 2.- Decide whether the following statements are true or false, according to the text.
+2.- Decide whether the following statements are true or false, according to the text.
 Write T or F. If the answer is not mentioned in the text, mark it false (F).
 (2 marks; -0.5 for each wrong answer).

 - a) In the past, our cities did not allow people using public spaces.

-- b) Before cars, people organised their urban spaces dramatically.

-- c) There are cities without cars.

-- d) The text suggests that cities should prioritize human interaction.
+F - b) Before cars, people organised their urban spaces dramatically.
+F - c) There are cities without cars.
+T - d) The text suggests that cities should prioritize human interaction.
+T

-- 3.- There words and expressions are found in the text: CITICENSHIP, ENVIRONMENT, ACCOMMODATE, ALLOWED, GATHERING, BANNED, RESTORE, COMMUNAL.
+3.- There words and expressions are found in the text: CITIZENSHIP, ENVIRONMENT, ACCOMMODATE, ALLOWED, GATHERING, BANNED, RESTORE, COMMUNAL.
 Choose the ones that mean the same as the following (2 marks).

-- a) adapt
+- a) adapt ACCOMMODATE

-- b) collective
+- b) collective COMMUNAL

-- c) prohibited
+- c) prohibited BANNED

-- d) permitted
+- d) permitted ALLOWED

-- 4.- Choose the best option (a, b or c), according to the text.
+4.- Choose the best option (a, b or c), according to the text.
 Only one answer ids correct (2 marks).

 - 1. What were cities used for before cars dominated the streets?

 - a.
 For very few different activities.

 - b.
 For work, trade, play, transportation and socialising.

 - c.
 For trade and markets simply.

 - 2. When cars first started to exist in cities in the past...

 - a.
 Cars had preference.

 - b.
 People or pedestrians had preference.

 - c.
 Only cars or people selling their products were allowed.

 - 3. When we look at our streets now...

 - a. we see children playing.

 - b. we see people congregated.

-- c. we see cars. - 4.
-Cities try to solve the problem with cars... - a. by building more markets. - b. by allowing children to play on the streets - c. by creating more recreation areas. - 5.- Answer the questions using your own words (25 to 50 words for each question).
-(2 marks; -0.3 for each question if too many or not enough words). - 1.
-What do you think about banning cars from cities?
-Would it be a good idea? - 2.
-Could you live without having a car and rely on a different form of transport?
+- c. we see cars.

+- 4. Cities try to solve the problem with cars...

+- a. by building more markets.

+- b. by allowing children to play on the streets

+- c. by creating more recreation areas.

+5.- Answer the questions using your own words (25 to 50 words for each question).
+(2 marks; -0.3 for each question if too many or not enough words).

+1. What do you think about banning cars from cities?
+Would it be a good idea?